2011 Global Champions Tour: 10th Competition: Global Champions Tour of the United Arab Emirates

 First time ever a Global Champions Tour competition was held in the United Arab Emirates.
 The show jumping course was built again by Italian Uliano Vezzani.
 The competition had a purse of € 400,000.

 In the first round 13 riders had no faults, three other riders had only time faults.
 Ludger Beerbaum, who had ridden Chaman, had big problems in a triple combination and retired after eight penalties.
 After this ride it was clear that Edwina Tops-Alexander had won the 2011 Global Champions Tour ranking.
 But also Tops-Alexander had eight penalties, so she was not qualified for the second round of this competition.

-In the second round elven of eighteen riders with their horses had no faults.
+In the second round eleven of eighteen riders with their horses had no faults.
 Eight riders in total was clear in both rounds, they was qualified for the jump-off.
 The winner of the competition was French rider Roger-Yves Bost, who used as only rider of the jump-off a shortcut, so he had the fastest time in the jump-off.